gonzoalo/loka-challenge/README.md

 - Depending on the size and quantity of the files in the source data bucket we can replace the `_fetch_data` module and make work through a cloud function like lambda and don't overcharge our worker node.
 - If the number of the entities(tables) increase, we can replace Amazon Athena and the glue jobs and use dbt and Redshift for the transformations in order to have a more detailed data warehouse.
+- For testing purposes, we are using a docker configuration given by airflow testing, in a real production environment is better to have a dedicated ariflow configuration with their respective needs hosted in the cloud or instead of that a managed service like MWAA. (more expensive option although)
+- In the case of adding more entities in the event table we just need to add the model in the config.py file and add the crawler configuration to send it to our Athena warehouse.